aamm/dockerMainProc/README.md

 ## Getting started with the dockerMainProc lib

-Create your own shell script and source the dockerMainProc file.
+Create your own shell script and source the dockerMainProc file at the **end of your script**.
 Let's say your script is called daemonScript:

 ```shell
 #!/usr/bin/env bash